centrica-engineering/nucleus-docs/src/content/docs/components/temp-draft-purpose.md

 > Use the ns-timeline component to represent a sequence of events happening within a process.

-This timeline gives an overview of a process and can show the progression of a customer journey.
+The timeline gives an overview of a process and can show the progression of a customer journey.
 Its purpose is to create situational awareness for the user and manage expectations.

 <!--Above this line have been reworded from the original for a knowledgeable audience, neutral in formality, general domain and with the intent to inform.
 Checked for correctness and clarity. -->